John Manners, Marquess of Granby: Early life

-Born the eldest son of the 3rd Duke of Rutland and Bridget Manners (née Sutton), John Manners was educated at Eton, leaving in 1732 and graduated from Trinity College, Cambridge in 1738.
-In 1740 he went to Italy on the Grand Tour travelling eastwards to Turkey, returning in 1742.
+John Manners was born in Kelham, Nottinghamshire on 2 January 1721.
+He was the eldest son of John Manners, 3rd Duke of Rutland and his wife, Lady Bridget Manners (née Sutton).
+Manners was educated at Eton College, graduating from there in 1732 before attending Trinity College, Cambridge, where he graduated in 1738.
+In 1740, Manners travelled through Europe as part of the Grand Tour, visiting Italy and the Ottoman Empire before returning in 1742.

-Elected to Parliament
+Political career

-He was returned as Member of Parliament for the family borough of Grantham in 1741, which was a market town, however its electorate was relatively small and the affairs of its council were in the 18th century sponsored alternately by the titled Manners, Cust, Thorold and Heathcote families who had nearby family estates.
+In 1741, he was elected as member of parliament for the pocket borough of Grantham.
+Though the municipality was a market town, its electorate was relatively small and the affairs of Grantham's council was during the Georgian era sponsored alternately by the Manners, Cust, Thorold and Heathcote families whose family seats were all nearby.

 Military career

+The Jacobite rising

-In 1745 he assisted his father set up a volunteer regiment in Rutland to assist in quelling the Jacobite Rebellion of 1745.
-Although the regiment was limited to garrison duty at Newcastle, it was the only one of its type that raised its full quota of 780 recruits.
+In 1745, Manners assisted his father in establishing a volunteer regiment in Rutland to assist in suppressing the Jacobite rising of 1745.
+Although the regiment was limited to garrison duty at Newcastle upon Tyne, it was the only one of its type that raised the full quota of 780 recruits.
 Manners received a commission as colonel of the regiment.
-Even though the regiment never got beyond Newcastle, the young Marquess of Granby went to the front as a volunteer on the Duke of Cumberland's staff and saw active service in the last stages of the insurrection, being present at the Battle of Culloden.
+Even though the regiment was never moved northwards beyond Newcastle, the young Marquess of Granby went to the front as a volunteer on the Duke of Cumberland's field staff and saw active service in the last stages of the insurrection, being present at the Battle of Culloden.
 In Newcastle the regiment mutinied because they had not been paid but Granby paid the money owed out of his own pocket before they were due to be disbanded.
 Thereafter he left England for Flanders as Intelligence Officer to Cumberland.